SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 ## Steps to Create the Pipeline to do the Auto-Tagging

 ## 1. Log in into you account designated as Receiver Account
+Login into Account ID 111111111111.
 This is the account we are going to use to centralized the **Autotagging** for any linked Account.

-Be sure you are in US East (N. Virginia) us-east-1 for most of the purposes of this project, though some AWS Services are global, among those `Identity and Access Management (IAM)` and `S3`.
+In this case `Identity and Access Management (IAM)` is a global service so do not worry in what region you are in.
+However, be sure you are in us-east-1 (N. Virginia) for most of the purposes of this project.
+Though some AWS Services are global, among those `Identity and Access Management (IAM)` and `S3` others like `EventBridge`, `CloudWatch`, `SNS Topics`, and `Lambda` is regional .

-## 2 Setting up a Role in ReceiverAccount with the appropiate permsissions to execute Lambda functions and to Assume a Role in linked Account
+## 2 Setting up a Role "AutoTaggingMasterLambda" in ReceiverAccount with the appropiate policies attached to ensure that it can execute basic Lambda functions and is able to assume a role in linked account called "AutoTaggingExecuteLambda"
 Create a role in *Receiver Accoun*t that has enough permissions to execute lambda the auto-tagging lambda function and to assume the tag creation role in *Linked Account*.
 Follow the steps:
 **Create a Policy **"AssumeLinkedRolePolicy"** to allow AutoTaggingMasterLambda role in receiver account  to assume any role named AWSLambdaBasicExecutionRole in any **Linked account *